carymrobbins/intellij-haskforce/README.md

 1. Clone HaskForce.

-1. Download and install IntelliJ IDEA.
+1. If you haven't already, download and install IntelliJ IDEA and Java JDK.

 1. Check out the Community Edition source files.

     ````$ git clone git@github.com:JetBrains/intellij-community.git idea````

 1. Configure SDK and source files.
-  * Create a new project from existing sources (pointed to your cloned HaskForce directory).
+  * Create a new **IntelliJ Platform Project** from existing sources (pointed to your cloned HaskForce directory).
   * Go to File > Project Structure.
 Add SDKs for JDK and IDEA Plugins.
 For the IDEA Plugins, add sources
     from cloned IntelliJ to the Sourcepath.
 1. Install and enable additional plugins.